teal-finance/rainbow/README.md

 Finally open <http://localhost:8090>

-## Manual build/run of the container
+### Manual build/run of the container

 This Git repo provides a [Dockerfile](Dockerfile) for a secured and light all-in-one container image: 30 MB.

-The image contains the hardened sever executable (with dynamic library) and the front-end static files.
+The image contains the hardened sever executable and the front-end static files.

 The container enables by default the CORS, the export ports and a rate limiter.
 Some of these features can be customized using environments variables.

-The Dockerfile supports Docker-20 and Podman-3.
-The following build configures CORS with `http://localhost:1111` and backend listening on port 2222:
+The following commands configures the server listening on port 2222 (published to port 1111) and front-end using CORS with `http://localhost:1111`.

     podman build --build-arg addr=http://localhost:1111 --build-arg port=2222 -t rainbow .
     podman stop rainbow # if already running in background